LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 of calling Prolog predicates, robusteness requires that the compilation of Logtalk source code must not have *accidental* dependencies on Prolog code that happens to be loaded at the time of the compilation.
-One immediate consequence is that only Prolog *built-in* predicates are visible by default from within objects and categories.
+One immediate consequence is that only Prolog *built-in* predicates are visible from within objects and categories.
 But Prolog systems provide a widely diverse set of built-in predicates, easily rising portability issues.
 Relying on non-standard predicates is often unavoidable, however, due to the narrow scope of Prolog standards.
+Logtalk applications may also require calling user-defined Prolog predicates, either in *user* or in Prolog modules.

 Calling Prolog built-in predicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~